Snger/reading-notes/CS/SoftwareDesignPatterns/DI_IoC/books/Dependency.Injection.in..NET.md

 >> Can we replace the relational Data Access library with one that works with the Azure Table Service?
 In chapter 3 I’ll describe how the application locates and instantiates the correct ProductRepository, so for now take the following at face value: the Data Access library is being loaded by late binding, and the type name is defined as an application setting in web.config.
 It’s possible to throw the current Data Access library away and inject a new one, as long as it also provides an implementation of ProductRepository.
 > It’s no longer possible to use the current Data Access library in isolation, as it now depends on the Domain Model.
 In many types of applications, that’s not an issue, but if the stakeholders want that feature, I can solve the problem by adding another layer of indirection: by extracting an interface from Product (say, IProduct) and changing ProductRepository to work with IProduct instead of Product.
 These abstractions can then be moved to a separate library that’s shared by both the Data Access library and the Domain Model.
 It would require more work, because I’d need to write code to map between Product and IProduct, but it’s certainly possible.
 > With the DI-based design, the original web application can be gradually transformed to a Software + Services application with a rich WPF interface and a cloud-based storage engine.
 The only thing remaining from the initial effort is the Domain Model, but that’s only appropriate because it encapsulates all the important business rules and, as such, we should expect that to be the most essential module.
-> When we develop applications, we can’t possibly foresee every future direction we may need to take the product, but that’s no problem as long as we can keep our options open.
-DI helps us build loosely coupled applications so that we can reuse or replace different modules as needed.
+> *When we develop applications, we can’t possibly foresee every future direction we may need to take the product, but that’s no problem as long as we can keep our options open.
+DI helps us build loosely coupled applications so that we can reuse or replace different modules as needed.*

 ### 2.3.
 Expanding the sample application
+#### 2.3.1.
+Architecture
+> I move all the Controllers and ViewModels from the User Interface Layer to the Presentation Model layer, leaving only the Views (the .aspx and .ascx files) and the COMPOSITION ROOT in the User Interface Layer.
+> The main reason for this move is to separate the COMPOSITION ROOT from the presentation logic; this way, I can show you different variations of configuration styles while keeping invariant as much of the application as possible.